/

 1. Paying for and Scheduling a Consultation

-For immigration inquiries, please fill out the intake form and pay for a consultation.
+Please call to schedule and pay for a consultation and fill out the intake form on our website.
 Due to high demand, appointments may be scheduled months in advance.

 2. Screen Team Intake

-Before meeting with an attorney, you’ll likely spend at least three hours with our screening team.
-They’ll typically ask questions regarding your life, work, immigration, and criminal history.
+Before meeting with an attorney, a potential client is likely to spend at least three hours talking to our screening team.
+The screen team will usually ask questions and request documents about life, family, work, immigration, and criminal history.

 3. Attorney Consult

-The screening team gathers your information and shares it with the attorney, who will likely advise you on immigration options, depending on eligibility.
+The screening team gathers the information and shares it with the attorney, who may be able to advise on immigration options depending on the potential client’s eligibility.
 Only attorneys are authorized to provide legal advice.
+Our office only practices immigration law.

 4. Contract and Hiring